ali-lasemi/ali-lasemi/README.md

 # About Me

-I'm a software engineer with more than a decade of experience building and delivering production software.
+I'm a software engineer with more than a decade of experience designing, building and delivering production software.

-My background began in Android and backend development, evolved into technical leadership, and naturally expanded toward Linux infrastructure, deployment automation, CI/CD, observability and platform engineering.
+My career began with Android and backend development, evolved through technical leadership, and naturally expanded into Linux infrastructure, deployment automation, CI/CD, observability and Platform Engineering.

-Today my primary focus is designing reliable platforms that improve developer experience, automate software delivery and simplify production operations.
+Today my primary focus is building reliable platforms that improve developer experience, automate software delivery and simplify production operations.

-I enjoy building systems that are:
+I enjoy designing systems that are:

-- Reliable
+* Reliable
-- Observable
+* Observable
-- Automated
+* Automated
+* Secure
-- Reproducible
+* Reproducible
-- Easy to operate
+* Easy to Operate

 ---